 How do we work to achieve this

 We believe that working as a team is the best way to achieve our school goals and ideals.
 There are many different teams who work together across our school to support our students and their families.
 Every 4 years we review our work and our success and create a School Strategic Plan which guides our work for the next four years.
-We are currently in the review process and will be have a new School Strategic Plan for 2020- 2023.
+Our new School Strategic Plan for 2020- 2023 will be available very soon.

 Each year we review our progress and create an Annual Implementation Plan which focuses our work on key areas at school and sets goals and targets in regards to student learning and wellbeing.
 If you wish to see our School Strategic Plan or our current Annual Implementation Plan please call into the Office.